New Jersey Divorce Attorneys

 LGBT divorce, civil unions & domestic partnerships

-Our team of attorneys at Haber Silver & Simpson have represented many same-sex couples to dissolve their marriages, civil unions, and domestic partnerships, and as such, are able to help you navigate issues related to support, child custody, parenting time, and distribution of assets.
+Our team of attorneys at Haber Silver Simpson & Russoniello have represented many same-sex couples to dissolve their marriages, civil unions, and domestic partnerships, and as such, are able to help you navigate issues related to support, child custody, parenting time, and distribution of assets.
 Our firm continues to stay well-informed of all changes to both New Jersey and federal laws which impact same-sex couples and their families.